Clicky

 I was chatting with a lovely neighborhood gardener the other day.

-We were talking about squirrels and that reminded him of the day when he couldn't believe one of my neighbors was actually growing corn in their tiny back garden.
+We were talking about squirrels and that reminded him of the day when he couldn't believe that one of my neighbors was actually growing corn in their tiny back garden.

 He asked them how their 'corn growing' was going and they were shocked to see actual stalks of corn!
 You see, they hadn't planted it.